NaPs/Confiture/README.rst

   (look at the example).
 - Schema validation system, all schema can be defined using declarative or imperative way.
-- External file include with globbing (not yet implemented).
+- External file include with globbing.
 - Tests (only parser is covered yet)
 - Released under MIT license.